-The master’s degree for literacy specialists is designed for certified early childhood, childhood, special education, and TESOL/ English teachers who are preparing for professional responsibilities supporting pre-school-grade 6 teachers’ efforts to guide students enrolled in preschool through grade 6.
+The master’s degree for literacy specialists is designed for certified teachers who are preparing for professional responsibilities supporting pre-school to sixth-grade teachers in literacy.

-Graduates of the program earn a Master of Science Degree and are qualified and endorsed for New York state certification as a literacy specialist birth through grade 6.
+Graduates of the program earn a Master of Science degree and are qualified and endorsed for New York state certification as a literacy specialist for birth through grade 6.
 In addition, they meet the requirement for professional certification in the area of their initial certification.
 Graduates enhance their understanding of reading-writing-learning connections and become increasingly proficient at helping students from diverse backgrounds become confident, successful, lifelong learners.
-Included within the program is a 50-hour practicum accomplished through 1:1, small group, and whole class experiences.
+Included as part of the program is a 50-hour practicum accomplished through one-to-one, small-group, and whole-class experiences.

 Program of Study

 |CTGE 0710||Portfolio for Literacy Education||0|

 |CTGE 6500||Interdisciplinary Perspectives on Literacy; Linguistic and Cognitive Development 1||3|

 |CTGE 6501||Sociocultural and Developmental Dimensions of Literacy 1||3|

 |CTGE 6326||Perspectives on Standardized Language and Literacy Assessment: Policy and Practice 1||3|